 Nodes are either distribution systems or communication endpoints that connect devices to the network.
 The security measures mentioned above need to be implemented even for nodes as they are a crucial part of any network of computers.

 The hub is a device present at the core of a network.
 In addition, it exchanges information between the connected computers.
 It behaves like a key to a network.
 A hub should be kept away from high traffic areas and in a secure room of IT infrastructure.
 However, this will help to restrict tampering.

-Small businesses are often targeted as well, especially because they may underestimate the risk of cybercrime and may not have the resources to employ expensive cybersecurity solutions.
+Small businesses might not have the right resources to have proper cybersecurity measures in place.
+Thus, they become easy targets for cybercriminals.
 Follow these tips to protect your devices and safeguard your sensitive data:

 Use a firewall.

 Windows and macOS have built-in firewalls software designed to create a barrier between your information and the outside world.
 Moreover, firewalls prevent unauthorized access to your business network and alert you to any intrusion attempts.

 Make sure the firewall is enabled before you go online.
 Subsequently, you can also purchase a hardware firewall from companies such as Cisco, Sophos, or Fortinet, depending on your broadband router, which also has a built-in firewall that protects your network.
 If you have a larger business, you can purchase an additional business networking firewall.